abathur8bit/chesslrcontroller/README.md

 **Status:** In progress.
 Currently prototyping.

 # Compiling and Running
-You need to have [ssobjects](https://github.com/abathur8bit/ssobjects) installed to compile chess controller, as it uses the network to allow remote connections.
+You need to have
+- [ssobjects](https://github.com/abathur8bit/ssobjects) installed to compile chess controller, as it uses the network to allow remote connections.
+- [nlohmann json](https://github.com/nlohmann/json) for json parsing and creation.

 ## Compile chesslrcontroller